Moving to Ireland from US

 However, as with any country, some items will always be more costly or cheaper than the others.
 That is why it is essential to carefully check the numbers and your pocket before relocating to any country.
-In your case, as an American moving to Ireland from the US, you might be startled at the cost of gasoline, new cars, houses, clothes, and medicines.
+In your case, as an American moving to Ireland from US, you might be startled at the cost of gasoline, new cars, houses, clothes, and medicines.
 The prices of these items are costly when compared to the US.
-But what can stand in your way if you truly desire to move to Ireland from the US?
+But what can stand in your way if you truly desire to move to Ireland from US?
 Nothing!

 So, here is a more detailed analysis of the cost of living in Ireland and the US.

 One liter of gasoline